 Once the vehicle is repaired, you will take it and the citation to a police station.
 An officer will inspect the vehicle and sign the affidavit of compliance attached to the ticket.
 If you mail the completed affidavit of compliance to the court clerk, you will only pay a fine of $10.

 Effects of Unsafe Vehicles

 Vehicle malfunctions only cause about 2% of car accidents in the U.S. But this still means that approximately 44,000 car crashes result from a mechanical failure of the:

 - Tires and wheels

 - Suspension, transmission, or engine

-A vehicle malfunction can cause all types of accidents.
+A vehicle malfunction can cause all types of accidents, like intersection crashes, multi-vehicle or single-vehicle accidents, red and yellow light crashes, highway, lane change, left turn, rollover, and parking lot crashes, or even hit and runs.
 A brake failure can lead to rear-end or side-impact collisions when vehicles cannot stop safely.
 A steering failure can cause a driver to lose control of a vehicle, leading to a sideswipe or head-on crash.

 Such collisions can cause a range of fatal and non-fatal injuries, including:

 - Sprained ligaments